stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 `pgm` commands in [fusesoc
 documentation](https://fusesoc.readthedocs.io/en/master/).

+**Note** Below we use `/tmp/openrisc` to install software and work on code, but you can use any path you like.

 To get started let's setup *fusesoc* and install the required cores into the fusesoc library.
 By default the verilog libraries will be installed to `$HOME/.local/share/fusesoc`.